 Smart trainer modes

-Smart trainers can be used in three different modes.
+Smart trainers can be used in either two or three modes (depending on the type of smart trainer you own).
 The terminology for each mode differs between manufacturers, but the functionality of each mode is the same.

 Resistance Control (ERG) Mode - This is the most commonly used mode as TrainerRoad can automatically control the trainer's resistance in accordance with the workout's profile.
 There's no need to shift in this mode as the resistance will change automatically.
 You can learn more about using ERG mode here.